Hatonjan/Extracting-and-Visualizing-Stock-Data/README.md

 # Extracting and Visualizing Stock Data

 ## Description
 This project demonstrates how to extract essential financial data from public datasets, clean and transform the data, and visualize it using interactive graphs.
-By combining data from Yahoo Finance and other sources, we create dual visualizations for historical share prices and revenues of selected companies.
+By combining data from Yahoo Finance and other sources, I create dual visualizations for historical share prices and revenues of selected companies.

 ## Features
 - **Stock Price Data**: Downloaded directly from Yahoo Finance using the `yfinance` library.